BANG88/otaku/README.md

 # Otaku

-> a copy of Mathias's dotfiles with some modifications.
+> My personal dotfiles.
+Use at your own risk!

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!

 > If you are on a new machine, you should check `git --version` at first.
 You may need to install developer tools.